The First Prompt Counts the Most! An Evaluation of Large Language Models on Iterative Example-Based Code Generation: Conclusion

 \section{Conclusion}

-In this paper, we presented a comprehensive study of six large language models (LLMs) on example-based code generation.
-We found that GPT-4o-mini and DeepSeek-Coder-6.7b-instruct excel among the evaluated models, not only in terms of generating code satisfying given input-output examples, but also in terms of inferring the target functionalities based on input-output examples.
-Nevertheless, overall LLMs still face significant challenges when the target functionalities are described by input-output examples.
-This is because they have difficulty in both properly understanding the functionalities described by input-output examples and in effectively utilizing iterative feedback.
-Through the comprehensive assessment and analysis, this study reveals the limitations of LLMs on example-based code generation, calls for more support of diverse forms of requirements descriptions, and emphasizes the importance of early prompts in the code generation tasks described through iterative conversations.
+In this paper, we have presented a comprehensive study of six large language models (LLMs) on example-based code generation.
+We have found that GPT-4o-mini and DeepSeek-Coder perform the best, both in generating code that satisfies given input-output examples and in inferring the target functionality.
+However, the LLMs still struggle when the target functionality is defined solely through input-output examples, because of the difficulties in both understanding the requirements and in effectively using iterative feedback.
+We also discussed the impact of the type of target functionalities, the selection of input-output examples, and the introduction of natural-language descriptions, as an exploration of potential improvements.
+Through the comprehensive assessment and analysis, this study reveals the limitations of LLMs on example-based code generation, calls for more support of diverse forms of requirement descriptions, and emphasizes the importance of early prompts in the code generation tasks described through iterative conversations.